Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 United States requirements

-• Typical high scrutiny categories: children products, food contact items, ingestibles, electronics.
+• Typical high-scrutiny categories: children's products, food-contact items, ingestibles, electronics.

 • What sellers miss: documentation needs to match the actual importer and factory details, not just a generic certificate name.